-THEA 119G.
+THEA 119.
 Theatre Practicum 0.25 course credit

 Staff-supervised participation in acting or technical theatre.
 Prerequisite: Permission of the instructor.
 May repeat 8 times.

-THEA 171G.
-Intro to Theatre 1.0 course credit
+THEA 171.
+Intro to Theatre Studies 0.5 course credit

 THEA 175.
-Principles of Acting 1.0 course credit
+Acting for Non-Majors 1.0 course credit

-THEA 176 Acting I 1.0 course credit
+THEA 176.
+Acting I 1.0 course credit

-An introduction to the Stanislavski System of acting.
+An introduction to the Stanislavski System of acting for the serious Theatre or Theatre Education student.
 Through exercises in ensemble, improvisation, vocal and physical work, monologues, and scene work, students will learn the fundamental skills required of acting for the stage.
-Students also learn elementary script and character analysis techniques, as well as material selection and preparation.
-This course is intended for Theatre majors and minors, and prepares students for successful work in departmental productions and upper level courses.
-Prerequisite: Theatre major or minor or permission of the instructor.
+Students also learn elementary script and character analysis techniques, as well as develop skills in material selection and preparation.
+Offered annually.
+Prerequisite: Theatre major, Theatre Education major, Theatre minor, or consent of the instructor.
+Artistic Inquiry.

 THEA 250.
-Design Theory 1.0 course credit
+Design Theory & History 1.0 course credit

 THEA 281.
 Drafting for Design 0.5 course credit

-THEA 283.
-Theatre in Context 0.5 course credit
+THEA 285.
+Theatre & Society 1.0 course credit

 THEA 297.
 Special Topics: Theatre 0.5 to 1.0 course credit